 Balancing School and Social Life

 If your school system is like mine, there are a few middle schools that feed into the high school you’re going to.
 I was lucky in that the middle school I attended was the largest of the three that fed into my high school, but I still had several kids I didn’t recognize in each of my classes.
 The easiest way to make friends is to be friendly.
 I know it sounds dumb, but smiling at people in the halls and when you make eye contact in class, complimenting peers on their clothes, hair, and/or makeup, and being willing to lend a pencil to your classmate will make you appear a lot more approachable.
-If you seem more approachable, you don’t have to be the one approaching, which is always nice.
-However, if you’re more outgoing, you could be the one approaching too!
+If you seem more approachable, you don’t always have to be the one approaching, which is nice if you’re not incredibly outgoing.
+However, if you are pretty outgoing, you could be the one approaching too!
 Sit down next to someone quiet that you don’t know and spark up a conversation.
 Maybe tell them about how you just fell down the stairs on the way to class or spent five minutes trying to get your locker open.
 Making people laugh and admitting your embarrassing stories upfront like that serves as an awesome ice breaker and keeps you from being presented as “perfect” and therefore less approachable.

 Safe, Fun, and Legal Hangouts